rzel/jNV/docs/journal.md

 1. Binaries dont belong in repos in general.
 I'd originally kept them in for ease of distribution. jNV is an individual itch being scratched; the only person I expect to "download and play" is me from my other machine.
 2. Even the purpose of sharing with myself didnt quite work: my other machine's jdk version was different.
 So source version it is.

 In prep for this, added readmes to the /bin and /classes directories.
 Now trying instructions from [Github on purging files](https://help.github.com/articles/remove-sensitive-data).
+For reason this didnt change anything when I tried to delete the notes.ser file.
+I'm going to include the files in the ignore file for now.